Enterprise-CMCS/macpro-mdct-qmr/README.md

 ### Configuration

 The Code Climate config file is at the top level of the project and called `.codeclimate.yml`.
-This is similar to a gitignore file but it determines what parts of the repo to measure for code coverage.
+This is similar to a gitignore file in that you specify file patterns to ignore for code smell and maintainability.

-Right now we are only measuring test coverage on the pieces of the `app-api` and `ui-src` that we have worked on.
-This excludes node modules and testing files.
+Right now we are only looking at the pieces of the `app-api` and `ui-src` that we have worked on.

 # Deployment